 The Diploma Supplement issued by Leeds Trinity University follows the model developed by the European Commission, Council of Europe and UNESCO/CEPES.
-The purpose of the supplement is to provide sufficient independent data to improve international transparency and fair academic and professional recognition of gualifications (diplomas, degrees, certificates etc).
+The purpose of the supplement is to provide sufficient independent data to improve international transparency and fair academic and professional recognition of qualifications (diplomas, degrees, certificates etc).
 It is designed to provide a description of the nature, level, context, content and status of studies that were pursued and successfully completed by the individual named on the original qualification to which this supplement is appended.
-It should be free from any value judgements. equivalence statements or suggestions about recognition.
-Information in all eight sections should be provided.
-Where information is not provided, an explanation should give the reason why.